Talwandi Butian: Demography

-As of 2011, The village has a total number of 535 houses and population of 2889 of which include 1480 are males while 1409 are females according to the report published by Census India in 2011.
-Literacy rate of the village is 66.80, lower than state average of 75.84%.
+As of 2011, the village has a total number of 535 houses and a population of 2889 of which include 1480 are males while 1409 are females according to the report published by Census India in 2011.
+The literacy rate of the village is 66.80, lower than state average of 75.84%.
 The population of children under the age of 6 years is 353 which is 12.22% of total population of the village, and child sex ratio is approximately 1040 higher than the state average of 846.

 Most of the people are from Schedule Caste which consist Talwandi Butianes 69.12% of total population in the village.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 951 people were engaged in work activities out of the total population of the village which includes 784 males and 167 females.
 According to census survey report 2011, 97.79% workers describe their work as main work and 2.21% workers are involved in marginal activity providing livelihood for less than 6 months.